- Women Veterans Basics

 Quick Facts About Our Nation's Women Veterans:

-- Women Veterans are the fastest growing group within the Veteran population, the current projected percentage of U.S. Veterans who are women is more than 8 percent.
+- Women Veterans are the fastest growing group within the Veteran population, the current projected percentage of U.S. Veterans who are women is more than 8 percent, and this population is expected to double within the next 30 years.
 For the most recent projections, visit VetPOP.

 - The largest cohort of women Veterans are those women who served in the conflicts in Iraq and Afghanistan.

-- Today’s women Veterans are younger: the average age of women in the military is decreasing, as more women are entering the military at younger ages.
+- Today's women Veterans are younger: the average age of a women Veteran is decreasing, as more young women volunteer for active duty.

 Women are the fastest growing group within the Veteran population.
 Increased understanding of the unique needs of women Veterans can positively impact treatment planning and delivery.
 Below is some important information that should be considered when working with women Veterans.